remix-run/remix/docs/route/meta.md

 ## `parentsData`

-Often you'll need the data from a parent route, you can look it up by route ID on `parentsData`
+Often you'll need the data from a parent route, you can look it up by route ID on `parentsData`.

 ```tsx filename=routes/project/$pid/tasks/$tid.tsx
 import type { loader as projectDetailsLoader } from "../../../$pid";